 - Taking a horseback tour through the fields

-A Viñales valley tour starting from Viñales will give you amply time to include a guided walking tour or a longer horseback tour too.
+A Viñales valley tour starting from Viñales will give you ample time to include a guided walking tour or a longer horseback tour too.
 You can check out options for guided Viñales tours here or ask at your Viñales Casa Particular or Hotel.

 Take the Hop on Hop off Bus in Viñales

-While it’s not the red double-decker bus that you might expect of other hop on hop off buses, this is still a great way to see the major Viñales viewpoints.
+While it’s not the red double-decker bus that you might expect from other hop on hop off buses, this is still a great way to see the major Viñales viewpoints.
 The Viñales hop on hop off bus tour will take you around the primary things to see in Viñales.

-Stops on this tour include Viñales caves, the viewpoint from the Hotel Los Jazmines, the Prehistoric Mural of Viñales and tobacco plantations.
+Stops on this tour include Viñales caves, the viewpoint from the Hotel Los Jazmines, the Prehistoric Mural of Viñales, and tobacco plantations.
 Pick up the bus on the main street in Viñales and check out the current timetable there.

-There is just one bus here providing this tour, so the driver stops for an appropriate length of time (don’t worry, there’s no rush, you’re on Cuban time now), at each stop lets you take your photos and then you hop on again).
+There is just one bus here providing this tour, so the driver stops for an appropriate length of time (don’t worry, there’s no rush, you’re on Cuban time now), at each stop let you take your photos and then you hop on again).
 If you want longer in a particular location, then you’ll have to wait until the bus comes round again, which is usually in 90 minutes or so.